scotter/crashes/README.md

 #Allengheny County Crashes

 This project attempts to visualize and analyze Allegheny County crashes from 2010 - 2014.
 The crash data provided by the county includes crash points.
 But if we want to know about how "dangerous" a road is, we also need to know the level of usage of the roads on which crashes occur.
-Roads with higher levels of usage are more likely to have crashes simply because there is more traffic.
+Roads with higher levels of usage are more likely to have crashes simply because there is more traffic and more opportunity for a crash.

 Luckily, PennDOT provides the PA State Roads data, which includes road segment shapefiles and Annual Average Daily Traffic Counts.
 By merging this data with crashes that are close to each road, we can get a measure of how dangerous a road is.
 Then we can map them and start to ask questions about why more crashes occur there.
 Further analyses can be conducted to investigate the effects of road geometry and crash conditions on the expected number of crashes using statistical methods like multiple regression.